I am a Ph.D. Candidate in the Department of Computer Science and

 accelerate innovation in materials design.

-My current research focuses on developing a diffusion model for
+My current research focuses on developing an E(3)-equivariant

-conditional generation of 3D crystal polyhedra (building blocks
+diffusion model for conditional generation of 3D crystal

-of crystals), given their chemical compositions (e.g., NaCl,
+polyhedra (building blocks of crystals), given their chemical

-Successful prediction of the polyhedra of a crystal can lead to
+prediction of the polyhedra of a crystal can lead to accurate

 efficient solution to the CSP problem.
 I am inspired by